 One of the biggest issues that plague commercial property owners is clogged toilets, hands down.
 Often, an employee or a customer will be careless about what they flush down the toilet.
 They’ll flush feminine products, diapers, paper towels, or too much toilet paper down the toilet, and before you know it, you have a clogged and/or overflowing toilet.

 Sometimes, people (especially teenagers) are just reckless, and they clog toilets on purpose with all types of blockages, which can cause serious problems such as water leaking and overflowing and possible water damage.
 Of course, the duty and expense of clearing the clogged toilet and any plumbing repairs will fall upon the business or property owner.

 Most property owners and managers, whether they’re dealing with a store, restaurant, gym, hospital, or office building, have all had to deal with clogged toilets on a regular basis, and it’s understandably their least favorite part of their job.

 Whenever you experience a plumbing emergency like a clogged or overflowing toilet, you want to handle it immediately.
 If you cannot clear the clog with a handy plunger or a snake (drain auger), your next line of defense is to call a professional plumber.

 In order to prevent plumbing emergencies, the best thing you can do is keep a close eye on your building’s plumbing for potential clogs and leaks, and have a plumber perform a professional drain cleaning periodically (many commercial plumbing services can involve proper maintenance of a commercial building’s plumbing system.

 If you recognize signs of a problem, such as a slow-draining sink drain, a drippy faucet, or water that is too hot or too cold, don’t wait.
-Contact A-1 Sewer & Septic Service Inc. immediately to schedule a service call for one of our plumbing experts to get onsite and provide an estimate for any commercial plumbing systems’ issues they find.
+Contact A-1 Sewer & Septic Service Inc. in Kansas City immediately to schedule a service call for one of our plumbing experts to get onsite and provide an estimate for any commercial plumbing systems’ issues they find.